-When talking about workload management for engineering teams, we must first understand that these teams are composed out of professional and highly individual people.
+When talking about workload management for engineering teams, we must first understand that these teams are composed of professional and highly individual people.
 They are often experts in their own field and as such expect to be respected and have their opinions heard.
-Simply handing down tasks and expecting everything to be delivered can work, but will not be preferable in engineering teams.
+Simply handing down tasks and expecting everything to be delivered can work, but will not be suitable in the long run.

 Instead, there has to be a strong emphasis on collaboration and a sense of purpose in what the team is aiming for.
 Thus, when talking about workload management for engineering teams we must think about helping the team members in taking on the right tasks and having sufficient time to complete them.
 It is more about guiding the team instead of scheduling them to do the work.

-Each engineering team is different in their rhythm and the style of work, however, there are several practices you should follow when managing their workloads.
+Each engineering team is different in its rhythm and style of work.
+However, there are several practices that prove to be beneficial in most teams.

 To make sure specific team member schedules are not forgotten, use workload management tools and define how much time each of your colleagues has.
 You can mark on which days they are available to you, as well as how many hours they have which is especially useful when sharing resources with other project managers.
-By noting this information down, you can check everyone’s availability and don’t worry that you might have forgotten something.
+By noting this information down, you can check everyone’s availability making engineering team management that much easier.

 Another important practice to help workload management for engineering teams is assigning the most important or urgent tasks first.
 This concept will be more familiar for those using Kanban practices but can be applied in teams that use other methods as well.
 All you need to do is prioritize the tasks on your to-do list.
 You can do this by assigning numbers (giving the most important task number 1, the next number 2, and so on), categorizing tasks into several priority columns (Priority 1, Priority 2, etc.), or putting them in a list from most to least important.

 Once the tasks are prioritized, start assigning them to your team members.
-The way to go about this is taking on the most important task first and seeing which colleague should perform it.
-As the first task is taken, go onto the next one and continue until all your team member’s workloads are used up.
+The way to go about this is to take on the most important task first and to see which colleague should perform it.
+As the first task is taken, go on to the next one and continue until all your team member’s workloads are used up.
 Ideally, you should reprioritize tasks and assign them to the team members on a weekly or bi-weekly basis.
 This way you will be more receptive to change and work on the most important tasks at all times.

 As most engineering teams are quite self-sufficient, it is often the team members themselves that pick which tasks to perform.
 This is perfectly fine, as long as you prioritize the backlog (or the to-do list) and participate in the task assignments to make sure no one is taking on too much work on themselves.
 If the team is using a Kanban board for task assignments, simply check the workload view after to make sure no one is overstretched.

-Most engineers are highly motivated people that seek growth and mentorship in their professional lives.
-Thus, you should create a habit to add personal growth tasks into the workload.
-Whether those tasks are project related or a bit off-topic, make sure your team members have some scheduled time each week for their own personal growth.
+Most engineers are highly motivated people who seek growth and mentorship in their professional lives.
+Thus, you should create a habit of adding personal growth tasks to the workload.
+Whether those tasks are project-related or a bit off-topic, make sure your team members have some scheduled time each week for their own personal growth.
 This will keep them motivated and allow the growth of skills in the team.

 Keep reviewing and checking the workload while the team is working.
 This is especially important for teams that have high-urgency tasks or schedule their tasks for longer periods of time.

 Moreover, the team members will have an opportunity to discuss how they manage the workload personally.
-Sharing the best practices, what works for them, and giving tips as well as ideas for the rest of the team.
+Share the best practices, what works for them, and give tips as well as ideas for the rest of the team.
 Involving the engineering team will keep them engaged in the workload management process.

-Workload management for engineering teams is not an easy task, but picking the right tool for it can make big difference.
-According to the state of engineering project management report, 52% of engineering companies already use project management tools, and out of those that don’t most consider starting in the next 12 months.
+Workload management for engineering teams is not an easy task, but picking the right tool for it can make a big difference.
+According to the State of Engineering Project Management Report, 52% of engineering companies already use project management tools, and out of those that don’t, most consider starting in the next 12 months.

 With Teamhood you will get a full project management platform that allows you to manage projects on several different scales.
 As a manager, you can review the big picture with the portfolio view, while your team uses visual task boards to track daily tasks and mark any important changes.
 Use built-in time tracking features to see if the team meets estimations and bill clients according to the time spent on them.
 With the customizable dashboard, you can create quick reports that show just what you need, and by having all of the project information in one place, you can eliminate status report meetings.